loadtheaccumulator/glusto/docs/userguide/rpycable.rst

 ..
 Note::

-	Glusto leverages the RPyC ZeroDeploy methodology which copies the RPyC server files to the remote and sets up the SSH tunnel automatically.
+	Glusto leverages the RPyC Zero-Deploy methodology which copies the RPyC server files to the remote and sets up the SSH tunnel automatically.
 	This can add overhead when the first ``g.rpyc_get_connection()`` call to a remote server is made.
 The time lag is negligible on the LAN or short